ga-dc/do_something_express_part2/readme.md

 Tonight please:

-- Organize your files w/r/t the MVC paradigm:
+- Organize your files with respect to the MVC paradigm:

 ```
 app/